starzplayarabia/javascript/README.md

     ```

   <a name="strings--line-length"></a><a name="6.2"></a>
   - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation.
+Prefer template literals instead.

     > Why?
 Broken strings are painful to work with and make code less searchable.